 Madhavun Candadai

-Areas of research interest: (Deep) Reinforcement Learning, Computational Neuroscience, Robotics, Evolutionary Robotics, Information Theory, Complex Systems, Dynamical Systems Theory, Artificial Life.
+Areas of research interest: 2D/3D Computer Vision, Robotics, Reinforcement Learning, Computational Neuroscience, Evolutionary Robotics, Information Theory, Complex Systems, Dynamical Systems Theory, Artificial Life.

 Education and Experience